devops-culture-project/labs/ci-cd-docker/README.md

 The next steps is create a pipeline to build some things for us.

 ## Jenkinsfile
-Attached is a Jenkinsfile for this lab.
+Attached is a Jenkinsfile for this lab, please read the explanation inside this file.

-### Explenation
-In this pipeline, We have 2 environment variables to change the registry and the credential easily.
-The job will have one step.Docker build command will be run by utilizing the jenkins build number in the docker tag.
+IMPORTANT: For this to work, in the Jenkinsfile, please replace the docker_hub_account with your account.

 ## Creating a job to test docker command
 Click on "Create new pipeline"